 - Price of the plane ticket to Athens: €100 per person approximately if you’re traveling from a major city of Europe, with checked bag included.
 Thanks to low cost companies, flying to Greece is cheap.
 Thus the ticket prices are reasonable.

 - Hotel night: Double room with an average price of €70 per night.
-Athens boasts a wide variety of accommodation, multi-star hotels for an affordable price, plus there are numerous offers of Airbnb with incredible quality as well.
+Athens boasts a wide variety of accommodation, multi-star hotels for an affordable price, plus there are numerous offers of VRBO with incredible quality as well.

 - Eating in Greece: €20 per person, lunch and dinner, per day.